 Different scars require different treatments

 1. Post-traumatic scars: the typical facial scar originating from accident, disease or surgery usually only requires a simple surgical revision, re-positioning of tissues (to match natural facial lines and contours) and careful approximation.
-For superficial post-traumatic scars, acne scars and stretch marks, Dermaroller therapy, laser treatment, TCA skin peel, dermabrasion or fat grafting, may provide satisfactory softening and improvement.
+For superficial post-traumatic scars, acne scars and stretch marks, microneedling therapy (Dermapen), laser treatment, TCA skin peel, dermabrasion or fat grafting, may provide satisfactory softening and improvement.

 2. Burn scars: burns often destroy larger sections of skin and cause it to heal in a puckered manner (contracture).
 Surgery involves excising the scar tissue entirely (if possible).
 Skin flaps, composed of adjacent healthy unscarred skin, are lifted and moved to form a new incision line.
 Where flaps are not possible, expanders or skin grafts may be used.

 3. Keloid scars: keloids are a result of the skin's overproduction of collagen after a wound has healed.
 These scars overgrows the original wound, and look like exaggerated scars, raised above the skin.
 Surgery involves the removal of the hard fibrous collagen within the scar, and then closing of the skin.
 Following the procedure, the scar needs monitoring for signs of keloid recurrence, as preventative measures can be implemented (pressure treatments, silicone gel pads, and steroid injections).